presidentbeef/brakeman-site/source/docs/rake/index.markdown

 footer: true
 ---

-*Running Brakeman via Rake is discouraged because it loads the entire Rails application*
+**Running Brakeman via Rake is discouraged because it loads the entire Rails application.** This is unnecessary and can cause strange behavior.

-Brakeman can generate and install a basic Rake task for a Rails application.

-To do so, just run this at the root directory of the Rails application:

-    brakeman --rake

-This will create a task in `lib/tasks/brakeman.rake` that looks like this:
+### Example

+Here is a simple Rake task to run Brakeman.
+It can be added to your `Rakefile` or in the `tasks/` directory.

     namespace :brakeman do